Click here to examine important information on the Guild Undergraduate Creative Work and Research Grant proposal format.

 Effective with fiscal year 2010–2011, student travelers will be reimbursed at the per diem rate of $35 for meals and incidentals.
 This will be allocated: Breakfast – $8, Lunch – $10, and Dinner – $17 for partial days.
 This will apply to all travel paid to or for the benefit of students.

-Student applications require a letter from the faculty sponsor.
+Please note that a faculty sponsor must review each student’s proposal and agree to act as a resource person during the research project.
 Students can apply for this award more than once if the first award is for research supplies and the second, for example, is for travel to a conference to present the research findings.
 Funding for the second award will be contingent on completion of the research supported by the first award.
 Students may not obtain two awards to support their initial research.

 Deadlines are set by the Committee.
 Specific dates can be found on the deadlines web page.
 Generally, the deadline for spring semester grants is the last week of October.
 The deadline for summer and fall semester grants is the last week of February.
 Questions about the application format or the application submission form can be directed to the Office of the Provost.

 All full-time undergraduate students are eligible.
 Students need to indicate their intended graduation date on the application cover sheet.
-If a student receives a grant for summer research and he/she plans to graduate in May, the student must be registered for summer courses.
+Students must be enrolled in classes during the time of any funded grant activities.
+For example, if a student receives a grant for summer research and he/she plans to graduate in May, the student must be registered for summer courses.
+This also includes conference travel post-graduation that is related to work from an earlier semester.

 The Committee will give higher priority to original, student-initiated research proposals as opposed to student work on faculty projects.
 Nevertheless, the Committee encourages proposals of all types.